Techbarsha/github_cloud/Getting Started with Security Command Center GSP1124 README.md

 # Getting Started with Security Command Center [GSP1124]
+# Getting Started with Security Command Center

-# If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@techcps
+# If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@edutechbarsha
 * In the GCP Console open the Cloud Shell and run the following commands:

 ```